-UPSC Combined Medical Services (CMS) Examination is conducted for recruitment of Medical Officers in different organizations under Government of India.
-Through this examination, candidates can pursue their career in Medical field working with various government organisations.
-The exam conducting body is Union Public Service Commission.
-The test aims at evaluating a candidate’s performance and ability to work as a Medical Officer.
+UPSC CMS Preparation 2020 – UPSC Combined Medical Services (CMS) Examination is conducted for recruitment of medical officers in different organizations under the government of India.
+Through this examination, candidates can pursue their career in the medical field working with various government organisations.
+The test aims at evaluating a candidate’s performance and ability to work as a medical officer.
 Candidates have to clear a written test and on qualifying this stage, they appear in an interview.
-Final selections are made on the basis of total marks scored in the written exam and personal interview.
+Final selections are made on the basis of total marks scored in both the stages.
+It is really necessary to prepare well for both the stages in order to crack it.
+Read to know some useful UPSC CMS preparation tips from below.

 Paper I (250 Marks)